amplience/dc-algolia-search-migration-script/README.md

   - Rules
   - Synonyms
   - Settings
-- For each replica index we migrated:
+- For each replica index we migrate:
   - Rules
   - Synonyms
   - Settings